 Silicone is rapidly becoming the material of choice for hot kitchen uses, like this silicone splatter guard.
 This has tiny holes that thwart splatter, but this might also retain a bit more steam.
 Since silicone is heatproof, this can also be used as a trivet and as a strainer when it’s time to empty water from a pot of pasta, but care should be taken when on a gas stove to make sure flames aren’t coming up the side of the pan, which could burn the screen.
 Users have noted that while they can’t see through it to the food below, it is very handy for adding water or other liquids to the pot right through the screen.
 It can also be used to gently steam foods on top of the screen while it’s covering a pan.
 The handle doesn’t fold, but it has a hole on the end to hang it on a convenient hook.

 This unique splatter preventer is a wall rather than a screen.
 While high-flying splashes can still escape the wall, splatter traveling sideways will stay easily contained, and there’s no need to remove the wall to stir the sauce or flip the steaks.
-This best fits 10-inch pans and won’t fit any less than 9 1/2 inches; a smaller and larger size are available.
+This fits 10-inch pans best and won’t fit any less than 9 1/2 inches; a smaller and larger size are available.
 It also comes in a variety of colors, so you can color-code the small, medium, and large ones in storage.
 Speaking of storage, it can fold and roll for compact storage wherever it’s kept, and it’s dishwasher safe for easy cleaning.

 This thin, flexible mesh solves the problem, covering a plate of food or a bowl easily to contain the splatter, while small red beads keep the mesh weighted around the edges to keep it in place.
 Users noted that the mesh rinses clean, even when it’s in contact with food, and it dries very quickly so it’s ready to use again.

 While this large cover is mostly solid, with the holes near the center covered by flaps.
 The flaps lift up to let out some steam, but not as much as a traditional screen, so it’s great for foods where keeping steam in is preferable.
 Perhaps its best use is to thwart boil-over when making pasta or other foods that create foam while cooking, or when boiling is very enthusiastic.
 Instead of boiling over the sides, the liquid comes through the center and then drains back into the pot when the heat is turned down.